mikadosoftware/devmanual/marketingsite/softwaremind/_sources/conceptchapters/sm_firms_coase_democracy.txt

 :focus: how size and structure of companies is determined and it ain't management cleverness.

+Also: We must include political biases when "asking a software engineer to designing a company" - look at openness and transparency in project reporting or in open source code reviews etc

+it is more efficient yes, but openness and transparency are a threat to established orders - only meritocracy survives (look at linux and even thorvaldsen being less of a git)

+dictators know this - and what is a CEO but a dictoator in a top down ecology

+So democracy in companies might not be a requirement for literacy, but like literacy in europe, it has one end point.

+as such gov tech software is a genuine need for focus.

 THere must be acoase minimum - how is that changing.

 Why are companies the size and structure they are. why are some